 THC.
 CBD.
 Indica.
 Sativa.
 If you’ve been paying attention to the discussion around cannabis legalization in Canada, you may have heard some of the jargon.
 If you’ve ever been inside a cannabis dispensary, you may even know what some of it means.
+The problem is, there isn’t a whole lot of cannabis research out there.

 As the Canada Research Chair for Phytoanalytics (the study of plant-based medicines), Dr. Paula Brown knows a thing or two about cannabis.
 Within the BCIT Centre for Applied Research (CARI), Paula and her team are essentially drafting an open-access instruction manual that will guide research around this very misunderstood plant.